vivekchandnirala/Restaurant-Bot/README.md

 3. **Missing Dependencies**
    - Run `npm install` to install all packages

+4. **Order Button Not Working**
+   - This has been fixed in the latest version
+   - Button now works for both Cash on Delivery and Online Payment
+   - Make sure you have items in your cart before placing order

+5. **Images Not Loading**
+   - Check the IMAGE_CUSTOMIZATION_GUIDE.md for detailed instructions
+   - Ensure image URLs are HTTPS and publicly accessible

 ### Environment Variables

 Create a `.env` file for production: